 Some minor tweaks.

 This tool asks for a directory and generates a TSE buffer with "rmdir" commands for those directories there that contain no files.
 Directories containing only empty directories are listed too.

 You can examine and edit the resulting TSE buffer, and rename it to a .cmd file to execute it to remove the listed directories.

 Linux TSE Beta v4.41.35 upwards

-Extends TSE with the ability to edit all major Unicode encodings; UTF-8, UTF-16, UTF-32, and variants thereof; big endian (BE), little endian (LE), and with or without a byte order mark (BOM),
+This extension enables TSE to edit files for all major Unicode encodings; UTF-8, UTF-16, UTF-32, and variants thereof; big endian (BE), little endian (LE), and with or without a byte order mark (BOM),

 The Unicode macro requires the Status macro to be installed.

 IF you are a user of the EolType macro, then you need to upgrade it to EolType v7.
 The older EolType versions do not understand the newline characters in the UTF-16 and UTF-32 files we can now edit.